Shkurtevski/BrainsterLabs/README.md

 - Academy for data-science which will lead to the following link: https://brainster.co/data-science/
 - Design Academy which will lead to the following link: https://brainster.co/graphic-design/
 - "Employ our students" button that will take you to a new page that is shown below.
+- "Employ our students" button that will take you to a new page that is shown below.

 2. Banner with image and text
 3. Filters